Defending People Throughout Virginia, including Norfolk, Virginia Beach, Newport News, Suffolk, Hampton and all of Hampton Roads, Against DUI Charges

 A DUI can have huge repercussions on anyone’s life, job and family not just because of the costs associated with it, but coping with daily life can be difficult without a driver’s license.
 What makes matters worse is that the more DUI convictions you receive, the more serious the penalties are if you are convicted.
-At the Norfolk and Virginia Beach, Virginia, DUI Defense law office of Montagna Klein Camden, L.L.P., Anthony Montagna, III and his partners defend people charged with their first, second and subsequent DUI charges.
+At the Norfolk and Virginia Beach, Virginia, DUI Defense law officeofAnthony Montagna, L.L.P., Anthony Montagna, III and the other lawyers at the firm will defend people charged with their first, second and subsequent DUI charges.
 Many of our clients are locals, vacationers, students, and military men and women.
 We offer reasonable fees and payment plans in many cases.

 Anthony Montagna and his partners take pride in representing a broad spectrum of clients in Norfolk, Virginia Beach, Hampton, Newport News, Portsmouth, Hampton, Suffolk, Isle of Wight County, York County, New Kent County, Northampton County, Williamsburg/James City County and Accomack County.
 We provide a team of lawyers to provide you with the best results and offer military, student, senior, and union discounts.

 We Provide Aggressive Representation for Individuals Charged with DUI